 Naked mAbs are antibodies that work by themselves.
 There is no drug or radioactive material attached to them.
 These are the most common type of mAbs used to treat cancer.

 Most naked mAbs attach to antigens on cancer cells, but some work by binding to antigens on other, non-cancerous cells, or to even free-floating proteins.

-- An example is alemtuzumab (Campath®), which is used to treat some patients with chronic lymphocytic leukemia.
-Alemtuzumab is an antibody that binds to the CD52 antigen, which is found on immune cells called B cells and T cells.
-Once attached, the antibody triggers the destruction of the cell by the immune system.
+- An example is alemtuzumab (Campath®), which is used to treat some patients with chronic lymphocytic leukemia (CLL).
+Alemtuzumab binds to the CD52 antigen, which is found on cells called lymphocytes (which include the leukemia cells).
+Once attached, the antibody attracts immune cells to destroy these cells.

 Conjugated monoclonal antibodies

 Monoclonal antibodies (mAbs) joined to a chemotherapy drug, another kind of toxin (a substance that poisons cells), or a radioactive particle are called conjugated monoclonal antibodies.
 The mAb is used as a homing device to take one of these substances directly to the cancer cells.
 The mAb circulates in the body until it can find and hook onto the target antigen.
 It then delivers the toxic substance where it is needed most.
 This lessens the damage to normal cells in other parts of the body.

 Conjugated mAbs are also sometimes referred to as tagged, labeled, or loaded antibodies.
 They can be divided into groups depending on what they are linked to.